-Before introducing solid waste management, let's start with a discussion of the material being managed — solid waste.
-Solid waste refers to the range of garbage arising from animal and human activities that are discarded as unwanted and useless.
-Solid waste is generated from industrial, residential and commercial activities in a given area, and may be handled in a variety of ways.
-As such, landfills are typically classified as sanitary, municipal, construction and demolition or industrial waste sites.
+Solid waste refers to the range of garbage materials—arising from animal and human activities—that are discarded as unwanted and useless.
+Solid waste is generated from industrial, residential, and commercial activities in a given area, and may be handled in a variety of ways.
+As such, landfills are typically classified as sanitary, municipal, construction and demolition, or industrial waste sites.

 Waste can be categorized based on material, such as plastic, paper, glass, metal, and organic waste.
-Categorization may also be based on hazard potential, including radioactive, flammable, infectious, toxic, or non-toxic.
-Categories may also pertain to the origin of waste, such as industrial, domestic, commercial, institutional or construction and demolition.
+Categorization may also be based on hazard potential, including radioactive, flammable, infectious, toxic, or non-toxic wastes.
+Categories may also pertain to the origin of the waste, whether industrial, domestic, commercial, institutional, or construction and demolition.

-Regardless of the origin, content or hazard potential, solid waste must be managed systematically to ensure environmental best practices.
-As solid waste management is a critical aspect of environmental hygiene, it needs to be incorporated into environmental planning.
+Regardless of the origin, content, or hazard potential, solid waste must be managed systematically to ensure environmental best practices.
+As solid waste management is a critical aspect of environmental hygiene, it must be incorporated into environmental planning.

 What Is Solid Waste Management?

-Solid Waste Management is defined as the discipline associated with control of generation, storage, collection, transport or transfer, processing and disposal of solid waste materials in a way that best addresses the range of public health, conservation, economics, aesthetic, engineering and other environmental considerations.
+Solid waste management is defined as the discipline associated with control of generation, storage, collection, transport or transfer, processing and disposal of solid waste materials in a way that best addresses the range of public health, conservation, economic, aesthetic, engineering, and other environmental considerations.

 Solid waste management practices can differ for residential and industrial producers, for urban and rural areas, and for developed and developing nations.
 The administration of non-hazardous waste in metropolitan areas is the job of local government authorities.
-On the other hand, the management of hazardous waste materials is typically the job of the generator, subject to local, national and even international authorities.
+On the other hand, the management of hazardous waste materials is typically the responsibility of those who generate it, as subject to local, national, and even international authorities.

 Objectives of Waste Management

-The primary goal of solid waste management is reducing and eliminating adverse impacts of waste materials on human health and environment to support economic development and superior quality of life.
+The primary goal of solid waste management is reducing and eliminating adverse impacts of waste materials on human health and the environment to support economic development and superior quality of life.
 This is to be done in the most efficient manner possible, to keep costs low and prevent waste buildup.

 6 Functional Elements of the Waste Management System

-- Waste generation refers to activities involved in identifying materials which are no longer usable and are either gathered for systematic disposal or thrown away.
+- Waste generation: This encompasses any activities involved in identifying materials that are no longer usable and are either gathered for systematic disposal or thrown away.

-- Onsite handling, storage, and processing are the activities at the point of waste generation which facilitate easier collection.
-For example, waste bins are placed at the sites which generate sufficient waste.
+- Onsite handling, storage, and processing: This relates to activities at the point of waste generation, which facilitate easier collection.
+For example, waste bins are placed at sites that generate sufficient waste.

-- Waste collection, a crucial phase of waste management, includes activities such as placing waste collection bins, collecting waste from those bins and accumulating trash in the location where the collection vehicles are emptied.
+- Waste collection: A crucial phase of waste management, this includes activities such as placing waste collection bins, collecting waste from those bins, and accumulating trash in the location where the collection vehicles are emptied.
 Although the collection phase involves transportation, this is typically not the main stage of waste transportation.

-- Waste transfer and transport are the activities involved in moving waste from the local waste collection locations to the regional waste disposal site in large waste transport vehicles.
+- Waste transfer and transport: These are the activities involved in moving waste from the local waste collection locations to the regional waste disposal site in large waste transport vehicles.

-- Waste processing and recovery refer to the facilities, equipment, and techniques employed both to recover reusable or recyclable materials from the waste stream and to improve the effectiveness of other functional elements of waste management.
+- Waste processing and recovery: This refers to the facilities, equipment, and techniques employed to recover reusable or recyclable materials from the waste stream and to improve the effectiveness of other functional elements of waste management.

-- Disposal is the final stage of waste management.
+- Disposal: The final stage of waste management.
 It involves the activities aimed at the systematic disposal of waste materials in locations such as landfills or waste-to-energy facilities.

 As the field of solid waste management advances, solutions are being looked at more systematically and holistically.
 ISWM, for example, is an increasingly important term in the field of waste management.
 It refers to the selection and use of appropriate management programs, technologies, and techniques to achieve particular waste management goals and objectives.
-The U.S. Environmental Protection Agency (EPA) states that ISWA is composed of waste source reduction, recycling, waste combustion, and landfills.
-These activities can be done in either interactive or hierarchical way.
+The U.S. Environmental Protection Agency (EPA) states that ISWM is composed of waste source reduction, recycling, waste combustion, and landfills.
+These activities can be done in either an interactive or hierarchical way.